GuanceCloud/guance-cli/proposals/A001-guance-cli-overview.md

 * Run `guance version`
 ```

-The command after `run` will be executed by the testing framework and the result will be verified.
+After the run, the testing framework will execute the command, and the result will be verified.

 ### Artifact Releasing

 The Guance CLI is a developer tool.
 So we need to release the artifact to the developer.
-The artifact releasing is based on [GoReleaser](https://goreleaser.com/).
-GoReleaser is a release automation tool for Go projects, the goal is to simplify the build, release and publish steps while providing variant customization options for all steps.
+The artifact release is based on [GoReleaser](https://goreleaser.com/).
+GoReleaser is a release automation tool for Go projects.
+The goal is to simplify the build, release, and publish steps while providing variant customization options.

-There are some target that Guance CLI will release:
+There are some targets that Guance CLI will release:

 1. The Guance CLI binary file on GitHub release.
-1. The Guance CLI package file on GitHub release, includes `DEB`, `RPM`, `APK` package.
+1. The Guance CLI package file on the GitHub release includes `DEB`, `RPM`, and `APK` packages.
-1. The Guance CLI Remote Repository for Linux, includes `APT` and `YUM` repo.
+1. The Guance CLI Remote Repository for Linux includes `APT` and `YUM` repo.
 1. The Guance CLI Homebrew Tap for MacOS.
 1. The Guance CLI Docker image on Docker Hub.